imnuvi/Imnuvi.github.io/content/blog/recipie_5_Rasam.md

 - Cooking
 ---

-Whatever happens the most comforting food that I
+Whatever happens the most comforting food that I make is Rasam + rice.
+This goes with anything - appalam, oorga and chicken and this is how I make it.

 ### Ingredients